 Structure and Assessment

-This course is delivered through classroom presentations, group discussion, scenarios and case studies, demonstrations and practical activities.
+The Fire Warden training course is delivered through classroom presentations, group discussion, scenarios and case studies, demonstrations and practical activities.
 Trainees will demonstrate their competence through written assessment and practical assessments.

 In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.